shimmercat/mousebox/README.md

     # mouseboxf
     domains:
-      - www.example.com
+      - www.zunzun.se
-      - my.example.com
+      - ima.zunzun.se
-      - *.example.com
+      - www.shimmercat.com

 and invoke mousebox from the directory root as: